Aaron Jones Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Matchup vs. San Francisco

-- Over his five career matchups against them, Jones has averaged 55 rushing yards against the 49ers, 2.5 more than his over/under in Saturday's game.
+- In his five career matchups against the 49ers, Jones averaged 55 rushing yards per game, 5.5 more yards than his over/under in Saturday's game.

 - In two of five games versus the 49ers Jones has run for a touchdown.
 But he did not have multiple TDs in either of those games.